Sabir-Ali-Mondal/College-PPT-Generator/README.md

 ## 🧩 Project: **COLLEGE PPT**

 An AI-powered web tool for students and educators to generate beautiful presentations automatically — just by giving a topic and basic info.
-Slides are generated via Gemini/ChatGPT in JSON format and can be edited, enriched with images, and downloaded as PPT or PDF.
+Slides are generated via Gemini/ChatGPT in JSON format and can be edited, enriched with images, and downloaded as PPT .

 ---